westonruter/wp-user-photo/readme.txt

 If you value this plugin, *please donate* to ensure that it may continue to be maintained and improved.

 = Changelog =
+*2008-05-17: 0.8.1*

+* Finally updated the plugin for WP 2.5.
+Note that it still worked for 2.5, it's just the admin interfaces needed to be updated.

 *2008-04-23: 0.8.0.5*

 * Added localization for Polish (thanks Maciej!)